MatheusRich/matheusrich.github.io/_drafts/productive-lazyness.md

 #### Review Pull Requests from libraries you like

 You don't need to be a maintainer to do this!
 OSS folks have _lots of work_ to do, so go ahead and give them some help (and maybe you _do_ end up as a maintainer).
+You don't need to be an expert in the project.
+Just knowing the programming language behind it can help you!
+You can suggest better variable/method names or methods with better performance, for instance.
+But please, **be kind**.

 #### Open Pull Requests for libraries you like

-If you're feeling brave enough, you can help OSS folks too!
-Fix .
+If you're feeling brave, you can help OSS ever further!
+Fix some bug reported into their issue tracker.
+Maybe a refactor or performance improvement?
 Search for issues with tags like `good-first-issue`, `easy`, `beginner` or `first-time-contributor`.
+That's how I got my [first contribution merged into Rails][rails]!

 #### Read docs from languages/libraries you use